 Can you remember what made you feel loved as a kid?

 Think about it.
 Maybe you remember having a great time with your parents, holidays, being helped with homework or just telling them a few secrets.
-As a parent now, are you making the effort to make your kids feel loved?
-Very often, it is the small things that count.
-Here are 15 ways to make your kids feel loved.
-1. When you get home or your kids get back from school, turn off your phone and give them your full attention at least for the first half hour or so.
-2. 10 Things You Should Never Do to Your Children That You Think Are Acts of Love.
+10 Things You Should Never Do to Your Children That You Think Are Acts of Love.
 We want to give our children the best.

 Isn’t a hug, a kiss, or even just a smile, just as much a part of love making?
 So for all the hopeless romantics out there, here’s a collection of lovebirds I caught right in the act… More info: mikaeltheimer.com This seems hearfelt (Montréal) Being single can be awesome.
 7 illustrations capture that.
 What if being single isn't a status to run from but to revel in?

 That's the question these seven images practically beg us to ask.
 Idalia Candelas sketched a series of drawings depicting a content woman in solitude, capturing the free-spiritedness that being alone can sometimes afford.
 There will be times we are trying out a relationship, and there will be times we are neither in a relationship nor seeking one.
+So why not absolutely live life to the fullest in each of those times?
+By and large, people aren't that down about being single, it seems.
 About — THE WAY WE MET.
 My name is Brooklyn Sherman.